BloomTech-Labs/scribble-stadium-ds/README.md

 Each of the components of this repository have been dockerized and can be intialized by executing the correct docker command.

 #### Running API
+A Docker image has been created bundling the API, written using the FastAPI framework.
+The api can be run by executing `docker-compose -f docker-compose.yml up --build api`

+**☝️ the above will likely fail without a valid Google Cloud credential key stored in the GOOGLE_CREDS environment variable of your local machine**

+Once running, visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to view interactive Swagger documentation of the API.

 #### Running Model Training Base Container
 A Docker base image has been created that bundles Tesseract with all the necessary python libraries to train a model.
 The following will build the image locally.